openPMD/openPMD-api/docs/source/usage/benchmarks.rst

 Optional input parameter: pack

-Often a processor will write out a few miniBlocks.
-Using the example above, if writer side uses 1024 processors, each processor will handle 16 blocks from the 32x32x16 grid.
-The selection of this 16 blocks can be from 1x1x16, or 2x2x4, etc. To specify which, the associated parameter used will be "pack=1 1 16" or "pack=2 2 4".
-Without specifing this parameter, an default will be applied.
+Often a processor will write out a few small blocks.
+Using the example above, if the writer side uses 1024 processors, each processor will handle 16 blocks from the 32x32x16 grid.
+The selection of these 16 blocks can be from 1x1x16, to 2x2x4, etc..
+To specify which, the ``pack`` parameter can be specified, e.g., ``"pack=1 1 16"`` or ``"pack=2 2 4"``.
+Without specifying this parameter, a default will be applied.
 This parameter does not expected to impact the performance of writing, it will likely make a difference for certain reading patterns if the underlying storage is using subfiles.

 Reading